videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/audio-level-and-volume/set-audio-volume.md

 ## Participant Volume

-- You can perform these operation for individual participants as well by providing a unique ID for each participant's `<audio>` element and then setting the volume for the participant participant.
+- You can perform this operation for individual participants as well by providing a unique ID for each participant's `<audio>` element and then setting the volume for the participant participant.

 - Assuming, you provide `<audio>` element id like `a-<participantId>`, you can set the volume for that participant as shown below.